SamOllason/samollason.github.io/_posts/2020-08-07-compilers-interpreters.markdown

 some optimisations on your code.

 A big benefit of having this step in the pipeline is that you can have several programming languages that can be translated to the same IR (with their own scanner and parser).
-This is part of what [LLVM](https://llvm.org/) offers.
+This is part of what <a href="https://llvm.org/" target="_blank">LLVM</a> offers.
 The advantage you have of targeting an IR like LLVM is you can use their back-end parts and create your own language more quickly.